Hank Aaron Rookie Cards

-The 1954 Topps Hank Aaron rookie card #128is one of the best cards of the late 1950s and is also the most valuable rookie card in the set.
-That is saying a lot, considering that the set also features the rookie cards of Al Kaline and Ernie Banks.
-Hank Aaron achieved baseball immortality when he broke the Babe Ruth’s long-standing home run record of 714 on April 08, 1974.
-“Hammering Hank”, as he was called, finished his career with 755 homeruns and held the record until it was broken by Barry Bonds thirty three years later.
+The 1954 Topps Hank Aaron rookie card #128 is one of the best cards of the late 1950s and is also the most valuable rookie card in the set.
+That is saying a lot, considering the set also features the rookie cards of Al Kaline and Ernie Banks.
+Hank Aaron achieved baseball immortality when he broke Babe Ruth’s long-standing home run record of 714 on April 08, 1974.
+“Hammering Hank,” as he was called, finished his career with 755 home runs and held the record until it was broken by Barry Bonds thirty-three years later.

 Many people consider Aaron to be one of the ten best baseball players ever, but a lot of people still underrate him.
-He posted incredible numbers in every offensive category, including monster marks in runs batted in (RBIs) (2,297), extra base hits (1,477), and total bases (6,856).
-You would expect his cards to be highly collectable, but there are other factors that increase the collectability and value of his rookie card:
+He posted incredible numbers in every offensive category, including monster marks in runs batted in (RBIs) (2,297), extra-base hits (1,477), and total bases (6,856).
+You would expect his cards to be highly collectible, but other factors increase the collectability and value of his rookie card:

-- Pre-Collectability: Baseball cards are viewed as collectables today, but that wasn’t always the case.
+- Pre-Collectability: Baseball cards are viewed as collectibles today, but that wasn’t always the case.
 In the 1950s many people didn’t realize how valuable baseball cards would become.
 In 1954 a Hank Aaron rookie card faced many possible fates.
 Kids put cards in their bicycle wheels and looped rubber bands around them.
-Very few Hank Aaron rookie cards have made it to the modern day in mint condition.
-This greatly enhances that value of near-perfect examples.
+Very few Hank Aaron rookie cards have made it to the modern-day in mint condition.
+This greatly enhances the value of near-perfect cards.

-- The Babe Ruth Boost: Babe Ruth stands above all other players as the most.
+- The Babe Ruth Boost: Babe Ruth stands above all other players as the most famous.
 Even young fans today know who the Babe is.
-In 1974 when Hank Aaron passed Babe Ruth in lifetime homeruns, he forever linked his name with Babe Ruth.
-By topping the most unforgettable baseball player ever, Hank Aaron ensured that he would never be forgotten.
-And one thing is clear by looking at the price of Hank Aaron’s rookie card; collectors have not forgotten Hank Aaron.
+When Hank Aaron passed Babe Ruth in lifetime home runs in 1974, he forever linked his name with Babe Ruth.
+And one thing is clear by looking at the price of Hank Aaron’s rookie card — collectors certainly have not forgotten Hank Aaron.